kdeldycke/awesome-engineering-team-management/README.md

 ## Exits

 * [Colleague is leaving.
 How to investigate what went wrong?](https://news.ycombinator.com/item?id=20786755) - `Most of the time people leave bosses, not the job or the company.` And why you're unlikely to get any substential insights from exit interviews. ([source](https://news.ycombinator.com/item?id=20787874))
+* `“People do get pissed off in clusters” is the best description of a team/company meltdown that I’ve ever seen.` ([source](https://news.ycombinator.com/item?id=19755001))